xaur/decred-news/guidelines.md

   * mentions of [@decredproject](https://twitter.com/search?q=%40decredproject), [$DCR](https://twitter.com/search?q=%24DCR), etc
   * hashtags [#Decred](https://twitter.com/hashtag/Decred), [#DecredChallenge](https://twitter.com/hashtag/DecredChallenge), etc

+### Relevant External

+The ideas behind this section:

+1. Show that many good decisions were put into the foundation of Decred, that many problems were predicted and prevented years ago
+2. Learn from experience of other projects
+3. Track interesting trends, detect risks
+4. Educate the audience

 ### Missed content

 Some notable stories are discovered in later months.
 Add them, followed by a tag in italics: `_(missed in March issue)_`.

+### Title image

+Title image used on GitHub Pages must be 768x384 pixels.
+Try to fit it into 100-200 KiB to save space, e.g. by saving as JPEG with 98% quality.

 ## Style, Editing